threefoldtech/0-core/docs/config/main.md

 # Main Configuration

-The main configuration is auto-loaded from the `g8os.toml` file.
+The main configuration is auto-loaded from the `zero-os.toml` file.

-In the [zero-os/0-initramfs](https://github.com/zero-os/0-initramfs) repository that you'll use for creating the Zero-OS boot image, `g8os.toml` can be found in the `/config/g8os` directory.
+In the [zero-os/0-initramfs](https://github.com/zero-os/0-initramfs) repository, used for creating a Zero-OS kernel, `zero-os.toml` can be found in the `/config/etc/zero-os/zero-os.toml` directory.

-`g8os.toml` has the following sections:
+`zero-os.toml` has the following sections:

 - [\[main\]](#main)
 - [\[containers\]](#containers)